 Beginning of ConstructionThe National Park Service began work to rehabilitate Arlington Memorial Bridge in spring 2018.
 We anticipate the work will take until early 2021 to complete.
 If you want to learn about the work we are doing now, read the Arlington Memorial Bridge Rehabilitation page.

 To learn about why we are rehabilitating the bridge, read the legacy article here.

-Project DescriptionThe condition of Arlington Memorial Bridge is degrading quickly.
-The Memorial Bridge has reached the end of its design life and requires extensive rehabilitation, to include full replacement of its center span.
-Corrective measures are needed now to keep the structure open to the public until the rehabilitation can be performed.
+Project DescriptionThe condition of Arlington Memorial Bridge was degrading until the National Park Service began a full rehabilitation project in fall 2018.
+The bridge was reaching the end of its design life and required extensive rehabilitation, to include full replacement of its center span.

-The Memorial Bridge, of neoclassical design, contains a center bascule span, or drawbridge.
-Counterweights are housed below the bridge’s deck surface to raise and lower the center span.
+Arlington Memorial Bridge originally included a center bascule span, or drawbridge.
+Counterweights housed below the bridge’s deck (driving surface) raised and lowered the center span.